 cooperation with media and institutions of education (publications, presentations, interviews, advice and projects) in consultation with the Department of Communication and Media of the NHM.

 According to the FWF standard personnel costs and salaries (postdoc): https://www.fwf.ac.at/en/research-funding/personnel-costs/

 CV (including publication list, separated in international peer-reviewed scientific papers and other publications);

 letter of application and motivation, specifying qualifications according to the announcement;

 name and address of at least two (independent) colleagues who can, upon request, prepare reference letters.

-Applications via postal mail or e-mail (preferably in German, English is accepted, but see the requirement of demonstrated excellent knowledge of German; in the form of a single PDF document) must be received no later than September 30, 2019 at the general director's office of the Natural History Museum Vienna; Burgring 7; 1010 Wien, Austria;
+Applications via postal mail or e-mail (preferably in German, English is accepted, but see the requirement of demonstrated excellent knowledge of German; in the form of a single [combined] PDF document) must be received no later than February 15, 2020 at the general director's office of the Natural History Museum Vienna; Burgring 7; 1010 Wien, Austria;